How to Hire Great Software Engineers

 This is why it’s so, so, so important that you see the interview as your chance to impress them, as well as their chance to impress you.
 You know the basics – don’t leave them waiting (it’s disappointing how often this happens), make sure they know how to find your office, offer them a drink whilst they wait, and remain professionally friendly, even when you’re asking tough questions.

-Here are a few other do’s and don’ts:
+Here are a few other do’s and don’ts when looking to hire great software engineers:

 - DO have someone in the room who can talk tech.
 Your candidates will appreciate being able to chat to someone on their level.
 You’ll really get a sense of their passion for the role by listening to them.